seme4/ssi-consultancy/DevelopersGuide.md

     Makefile:27: recipe for target 'checks' failed
     make: [checks] Error 1 (ignored)

-then this means one or more style checks failed.
+then this means one or more checks failed.

 **Troubleshooting - sh: patch: command not found**